 The blackout lasted for two days and affected 50 million people.
 Additionally, 11 people died and there were about $6 billion in losses incurred.

-Machine learning techniques can be used to implement predictive maintenance (PdM).
+Machine learning techniques can be used to implement predictive maintenance.
 In essence, power lines, machinery, and stations are equipped with sensors that collect operational time series data (data accompanied by a timestamp).

-In the US for example, they started installing phasor measurement units (PMU) to prevent failures in the power lines.
-The PMUs track:
+In the United Stated, for example, they started installing phasor measurement units to prevent failures in the power lines.
+They can track: